bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 45°
-- Cloudy
+- Partly Cloudy
-- 65% humidity
+- 61% humidity
-- 17 mph wind
+- 18 mph wind
-- 100% cloud cover
+- 45% cloud cover
 - 20 AQI 🟩
-- 0.26 inches of rain expected in the next 48 hours
+- 0.31 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>